prebid/prebid-js-plugin-brightcove/README.md

 ## Contribute

-SSPs and publishers may contributed to this project.
+SSPs and publishers may contribute to this project.

 For guidelines, see [Contributing](https://github.com/prebid/prebid-js-plugin-brightcove/tree/master/CONTRIBUTING.md).